joelparkerhenderson/key-performance-indicator/examples/devops/index.md

 KPI examples for DevOps, software deployements and operations, and so forth:

 * Deployment success rate

 * Deployment frequency

-*Deployment speed
+* Deployment speed

 * Failure rate

 * Time to recovery

-* Happier lives for sysadmins and developers
+* Happier lives for developers and operators